- Heating Systems

 December 28, 2015

-For Lawton, OK and Wichita Falls, TX homeowners who are looking to enhance safety, health, comfort, energy efficiency and overall home performance, it can be difficult to know exactly where to start.
+For Lawton, OK homeowners who are looking to enhance safety, health, comfort, energy efficiency and overall home performance, it can be difficult to know exactly where to start.
 After all, there are a number of different home upgrades that can help to reduce your energy bills and improve home comfort levels, many of which can also add resale value to your home.
 At the same token, some home improvements are only effective when combined with the right set of circumstances.
 At the most basic of levels, it’s essential that your home envelope be properly sealed.

 What is the Home Envelope?